Landscape and environmental change in Glacier National Park, Montana

 - Students will learn to make measurements of active processes and collect samples with an understanding of WHY the data/results are important/interesting.

-- Students will learn how to explain the relevance of their research project to a variety of people (peers in the field, Park visitors, Park Rangers, peers at the national GSA meeting, community members living near research sites, etc.).
+- They will learn how to explain the relevance of their research project to a variety of people (peers in the field, Park visitors, Park Rangers, peers at the national Geologic Society of America (GSA) meeting).

 - Students will learn how to be an effective team member in the context of both the field and the laboratory.